International Decision Systems: History

 IDS was founded in 1974 as Decision Systems.
 In 2000, the company changed its name to International Decision Systems when it went public in a merger with the British company CFS.
 Two years later in 2003, the company was bought back by the managers of IDS for $25 million.
 In 2008, IDS filed papers for an IPO hoping to raise $86 million.

 Company Overview

 International Decision Systems, Inc. provides asset finance and portfolio management software for the asset financing industry.
-IDS headquarters is located in Minneapolis, Minnesota with additional offices in Sydney, Australia; London, United Kingdom; Singapore; and Bangalore, India.
+IDS headquarters is located in Minneapolis, Minnesota with additional offices in Sydney, Australia; London, United Kingdom; Singapore; and Bengaluru, India.

 Controversies

 A lawsuit was filed against IDS in 2003, shortly after IDS managers bought back the company.
 Capital Stream Inc. filed a $20 million lawsuit alleging IDS executives used insider knowledge to buy the company.